 You would run with a parachute for resistance.

 Yes!
 So I loved everything I was doing.
 But after age fourteen, it got tougher.
 Physically, it’s twenty-four hours a day.
-I was offered a sponsorship by Toyota for sprinting and to become an Olympian and compete for Japan.
+I was offered a sponsorship for sprinting and to become an Olympian and compete for Japan.
 But I decided to pursue piano — and I really felt then like I had lost half of my body.

-I had attended the Liszt Academy in Budapest when I was twelve.
+I had attended the Liszt Academy in Budapest when I was thirteen.
 My teacher, a student of Zoltán Kodály, encouraged me to do this competition.
 Budapest was a completely different world.
 That gave me the desire to live in Europe, learn European culture, learn the language, and study.
 At fourteen, I won two competitions in Japan that gave me the opportunity to perform the Chopin E-minor Piano Concerto in Warsaw.
 This was before the Chopin competition, which I did not take part in, but there was this energy there.
 I visited Żelazowa Wola, the village where Chopin was born.
-And Sanniki, another village where he spent his summers.
+And Duszniki, another village where he spent his summers.
 I met a Polish pianist and professor from the Chopin Academy in Warsaw, who was doing research for the Jan Ekier edition of Chopin’s music.
 So I got to see the research process for this edition.
 At that age, you absorb everything like a sponge.
 Everything is so fresh!

 Coming back from Poland to Japan and competing again in sprinting and swimming, I felt a hole, and realized my true passion was for music.

 I loved Beethoven and Bach so much.
 And Van Gogh in the galleries.
 I used to paint all the walls in my room.